 \section{Introduction}

-The integration of intelligent capabilities into devices such as sensors, smartphones, and IoT equipment is becoming increasingly critical~\cite{villalobos2022machine,vaswani2017attention}.
-However, a significant hurdle in this field is the resource heterogeneity within real-world networks, where clients often have varying memory and computational capacities.
-This disparity makes it infeasible to deploy a uniform AI model across all network nodes~\cite{kairouz2021advances,lim2020federated}.
-To address this issue, Cooperative Inference Systems (CISs) have been developed.
-These systems allow less capable devices to offload parts of their inference tasks to more powerful devices within the network, thereby leveraging other available AI models to enhance overall performance~\cite{salem2023toward,ren2023survey}.
+The integration of intelligent capabilities into devices such as sensors, smartphones, and IoT equipment is rapidly increasing~\cite{ren2023survey,campolo2023network}.
+Despite these advancements, a significant hurdle in this field is resource heterogeneity within real-world networks, where nodes often have varying memory and computational capacities.
+This disparity makes it infeasible to deploy a uniform AI model across all network nodes~\cite{lim2020federated,kairouz2021advances}.
+To address this issue, Collaborative Inference Systems (CISs) have been proposed~\cite{he2021,yang2022,salem2023toward,ren2023survey}, which allow less capable devices to offload a portion of their inference tasks to more powerful devices within the network.

-Most research on CISs assumes the availability of such AI models and primarily focuses on either optimizing their placement within a network and/or identifying a beneficial cooperative serving policy~\cite{li2019edge,zeng2019boomerang,salem2023toward,ren2023survey}.
-Significantly less research has focused on the training methodologies for deploying heterogeneous models within a CIS.
-This paper specifically explores scenarios in which models are collaboratively trained using distributed datasets, hosted on the very clients that subsequently perform inference tasks.
+While most existing research on CISs assumes these AI models are already trained and focuses on either optimizing their placement within networks and/or developing collaborative serving policies~\cite{li2019edge,zeng2019boomerang,salem2023toward,ren2023survey,jankowski2023}, significantly less attention has been given to training methodologies within a CIS.
+We address this gap by focusing on scenarios where models are collaboratively trained on distributed datasets hosted by the nodes (i.e., devices) that will later perform the inference tasks.